persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-12-17-asp-net-6-jwt-authentication.md

 tags:
   - dot-net
   - vue-3
+  - c#
 ---

-A Vue 3 client towards a Web API by .NET 6 using JWT Authentication
+A Vue 3 client towards a Web API by .NET 6 with C# using JWT Authentication

 Traditional webhosting is used for this Application

 <a href="https://vue.jwt.auth.client.persteenolsen.com/" target="_blank" title="Vue 3 + Web API in .NET 6" using JWT Auth>Try the demo...</a>

-<p>A JWT Auth Web API created by VS Code using .NET 6 and Vue 3 + Pinia + Vite</p>
+<p>A JWT Auth Web API created by VS Code using .NET 6 with C# and Vue 3 + Pinia + Vite</p>

 <ul>
 <li>